 Many conditions and diseases that affect women can be treated or prevented.
 Eating a healthy diet can reduce a woman’s risk of heart disease, Type 2 diabetes, high blood pressure, some types of cancer and osteoporosis.

 There are several drugs and medical devices that could pose a number of health risks to women.
-These include:

 Changes in the reproductive cycle cause dramatic changes in the lives of women, making them susceptible to gender-specific diseases and conditions.
 Women can take charge of their healthcare by being aware of the changes their bodies are going through and understanding their risks for diseases or conditions.
 With a healthy diet, exercise and proper screenings, women can live happily into old age.